DylanScottCarroll/Command-Line-Calculator/README.md

 By default "pi", "tau", "e", "inf", "true", and "false" have their values set.
 Booleans are represented by true=1 and false=0.
 "@" is a variable that holds the result of the previous calculation.
-Every character that isn't an operator can be used in a variable name.
+Starting an expression with an operator will leave @ as an implicit first operand. a-z, A-Z, _, and 0-9 can be used in varialbe names, but they cannot start with 0-9.

 **Operators:**